Mr-TalhaIlyas/Conditional-Random-Fields-CRF/README.md

 It takes following inputs.(see dir `sample_data` for sample masks) `gt` are just groundtruths they are not used during caculation

 ```
+        ⚠ Zero pixels are consdered background
         img_path : path to an image,
                         Format [H, W, 3]; values ranging from [0, 255]
         model_op_path : path model output of the same input image.
                         Format [H, W]; values ranging from [0, num_of_classes]
         num_of_classes : number of classes in a dataset e.g. in cityscape has 30 classes
         clr_op : color the output or not a bool
-    pallet: a [1 x no of classes x 3] array containing the RGB values of classes, type float32
+        pallet2use : see https://pypi.org/project/gray2color/ for details
+        img_w : for resizing image and mask to same size default is 1024
+        img_h : for resizing image and mask to same size default is 512
+        apperance_kernel : The PairwiseBilateral term in CRF a list of values in order [sxy, srgb, compat]
+                            default values are [8, 164, 100]
+        spatial_kernel : The PairwiseGaussian term in CRF a list of values in order [sxy, compat]
+                            default values are [3, 10]
 ```
 ## Requirements
 ```